dimi309/small3d/README.md

 small3d works on Windows, MacOS, Linux, iOS and Android and supports Visual Studio, Xcode, gcc (even MinGW) and clang for compilation.

-All small3d dependencies, appart from the Vulkan SDK, are distributed together with its source code.
+All small3d dependencies, apart from the Vulkan SDK, are distributed together with its source code.
 They can be built by executing a single script (see below).